 1. Your Life After College Isn’t Doomed For Failure

 There’s an old joke about arts degrees that goes, “what’s the difference between an arts degree and a pizza?
 A pizza can feed a family of four.”
 While many people get their jollies by laughing at those who major in the performing arts, it’s unwise to completely write off the value of an arts degree.
 Even if you don’t end up working in your field, there are tons of opportunities for creative people in both the private and public sector.
-You can get more information here about how a music curriculum will help you as you go forward in your professional career.

 2. But Some Opportunities Might Be Closed Off To You

 Regardless of what you major in, there are always opportunities for creative people who are willing to work hard.
 However, some opportunities will be closed off to you if you choose to major in the arts, in fields like technology, finance and science.
-However, if paths in those career fields wouldn’t appeal to you anyways, then don’t sweat it.
+However, if paths in those career fields wouldn’t appeal to you anyway, then don’t sweat it.

 3. It’s Not An Easy Ride